This article teaches techniques to construct a circuit that can convert solar energy into AC electricity for a home.

 Note:

-Use small signal equivalent circuits, which require more component characteristics for a more thorough examination.
+Make use of small signal equivalent circuits which requires additional component features for a more thorough examination.

 How to Build: